nutype/node-shell-cmd/readme.md

 ## Overview

 `grunt-shell-cmd` is both a shell command which is executed from a commmand line environment (e.g, Bash, PowerShell, etc.) and a Node.js module library which you can directly interact with in your Node.js code in an asynchronous manner.
 It consists of a number of common, cross-platform administritive commands which allows you to use the same set of commands across multiple platforms without having to know the underlying platform-specific details.

+The primary design goals of the commands exposed by `grunt-shell-cmd` are:

+* Simplicity
+* Aggregation of useful data
+* Straightforward piping of processed data

 The only requirement in order to execute the `grunt-shell-cmd` command line utility is you *must* have Node.js already installed and in your _PATH_.
 Also, you can string together a series of `grunt-shell-cmd` commands from the command line similar to how you would pipe multiple commands using the `|` symbol (you actually use `_` instead).
 The final result of the commands is then displayed on the command line as a JSON-encoded string.